SCENE 01 / VISUAL EFFECTS COMPOSITING

 What compositing software do you use?

+Here is the breakdown.
 We primarily use Nuke for high-end film and television work, along with After Effects for motion graphics-heavy projects.
 Our team is also proficient in Fusion and Flame.
-We select the best tool based on project requirements and can accommodate specific pipeline needs.
+We select the best tool based on project needs and can accommodate specific pipeline needs.

 Can you match the look of existing footage?

+Here is what that looks like on the ground.
 Yes, color matching and seamless integration is fundamental to our work.
-We carefully analyze the original photography including grain, color, lighting, and lens characteristics to ensure all composited elements blend perfectly with the source material.
+We with care analyze the original photography including grain, color, lighting, and lens traits to make sure all composited elements blend perfectly with the source material.

 How do you handle complex green screen shots?